ominusliticus/Bayesian-BjorkenRTA/README.md

 and include directories.

 ## Python Setup
-The python version should be higher than 3.0 (preferably >3.8).
+The python version should be >= 3.10.
 The libraries you need to run the python code are (these libraries are fairly version stable)
 |                   |                 |